The many types of Knitting Needles can seem overwhelming at first.

 Knitters have found they knit more evenly.

-One thing to note is that most people have to go up a needle size to get their normal gauge.
+One thing to note is that most people have to go up a needle size to get their standard gauge.

-So as always it is important to swatch before taking on any new project with a differently shaped knitting needle.
+So as always it is crucial to swatch before taking on any new project with a differently shaped knitting needle.

 Hexagonal Knitting Needles